-We find that having 12 years of education is associated with an occupational prestige score of 40.565.
-But what of the error?
+We find that having 12 years of education is associated with an occupational prestige score of 39.999.
+But what about the error?
 We know that not every high school graduate has this exact prestige score.
-We acknowledge this when we discuss results by stating that on average, those with 12 years of education will have occupations with prestige scores of 40.565.
-This language points out to our readers that it is likely that some of those respondents scored higher and some lower, but that 40.62 represents a central point.
-In sum, the error tells us about the distance from actual values of Y (the answers that the GSS survey respondents gave) and predicted values of Y (the one's you calculate based on the GSS respondent's information in the "X" variable).
-Thus, the error is the difference between a predicted value of Y for a given case and the actual value of Y for a given case (•-Y).
+We acknowledge this when we discuss results by stating that, on average, those with 12 years of education will have occupations with prestige scores of 39.999.
+This language points out to our readers that it is likely that some of those respondents scored higher and some lower, but that 39.999 represents a central point.
+In sum, the error tells us about the distance from actual values of Y (the answers that the GSS survey respondents gave) and predicted values of Y (the ones you calculate based on the GSS respondent's information in the "X" variable).
+Thus, the error is the difference between a predicted value of Y for a given case and the actual value of Y for a given case (\hat{Y} -Y).

 More generally, though, when we discuss regression results, we rarely compute predicted scores for particular values of the independent variable.
 Instead, in scholarly reports, we usually point out the general process at work.
-In our case, we would say that "each additional year of education is associated with a 2.334 increase on the occupational prestige scale."
+In our case, we would say that "each additional year of education is associated with a 2.298 increase on the occupational prestige scale."
 Note that we refer to "an additional year of education" because our independent variable was measured as years of school completed.
-Thus, the "unit" of measurement is years.
-We say there was a 2.334 increase in prestige with a unit increase in education, because that is the distance we have to move to intersect with the Y-axis, which represents occupational prestige.
+Thus, the "unit" of measurement is "years."
+We say there was a 2.298 increase in prestige with a unit increase in education, because that is the distance we have to move to intersect with the Y-axis, which represents occupational prestige.